vincentouma/Blog/README.md

 * Once started, the project can be accessed on your localhost using the address: ``` localhost:5000 ```.
 * This application can also be accessed by clicking the following link: https://vinny-blog.herokuapp.com

-### Known Bugs.
+## Known Bugs.
-# If you sign up to the application you upon submiting the sign up form an internal server error is displayed but the sign up process is complete and registered to database . if you sign in using the same email and password you used to sign up you will be succefully signed in.
+### If you sign up to the application, upon submiting the sign up form an internal server error is displayed but the sign up process is complete and registered to database . if you sign in using the same email and password you used to sign up you will be succefully signed in.

 ## Technologies Used